Table-hopping in bluff country

 Sometimes, we like to travel like kings . . . and paupers, too.

-I suspect a lot of other people are doing the same thing.
+I suspect a lot of other people do the same thing.
 To get what we want, we save on something else.

 Our favorite splurge is eating out, but a meal for two in a really good restaurant costs $80-$100, same as a hotel room.
 Our solution?
 We pitch a tent.

 In early October one year, we headed for the scenic bluffs of northeast Iowa, a hotbed of locavore chefs and artisan farmers as well as artists and musicians.

-We had a lot to do around Decorah: Browse at the Northeast Iowa Artists’ Studio Tour, go to the Harvest Festival at Seed Savers Exchange and ride our bicycles on the new Trout Run Trail.
+We had a lot to do around Decorah: Browse at the Northeast Iowa Artists’ Studio Tour, go to the Harvest Festival at Seed Savers Exchange and ride our bicycles on the art-lined Trout Run Trail.
 And eat, of course.

 Our first stop was near the Iowa border at QUARTER/quarter Restaurant & Wine Bar, in Harmony.
 Named for the smallest homestead in frontier America, 40 acres, it was run by chef Stephen Larson and his pastry chef/farmer wife, Lisa Flicker.

 We ordered the three-course dinner, and we both chose the pizza rustica, beef tenderloin with chicken of the woods mushrooms from the couple’s farm and Italian carrot cake.